zuplo/docs/docs/articles/testing.md

 ---
-title: Testing Deployments
+title: Testing
 ---

 :::tip

 These instructions assume that you are using custom GitHub Action workflow, in conjunction with the Zuplo deployer.
-If you prefer setting up your own CI/CD for more fine-grained control, please take a look at [running your own CI/CD](../guides/custom-ci-cd.md).
+If you prefer setting up your own CI/CD for more fine-grained control, please take a look at [running your own CI/CD](../articles/custom-ci-cd.md).
 :::

 Using the Zuplo GitHub integration, tests can be run after a deployment with the Zuplo deployer and used to block pull requests from being merged.
 This can help ensure that changes to your Zuplo gateway won't break your production environment.